reimagined/resolve/packages/readmodel-adapters/resolve-readmodel-memory/README.md

 This package is a `resolve-query` adapter for storing a read model in memory.
 The adapter is based on key/value ES6 `Map` interface and does not have binary dependencies.

 The store interface is implemented using the `resolve-readmodel-memory` adapter and provides segregated read and write access:
-- Read access is used to retrieve data from store (for example, by a graphql resolver).
-The package provides the `hget(key, field)` asynchronous method to get the value associated with the `field` from the hash stored at `key`.
+- Read access is used to retrieve data from a store (for example, by a graphql resolver).
+The package provides the `hget(key, field)` asynchronous method to get the value associated with the `field` from the hash stored at the `key`.
-- Write access is used by the projection functions to update data.
+- Projection functions use Write access to update data.
 The following asynchronous methods are available:
     * `hset(key, field, value)` - sets the `value` associated with the `field` in the hash stored at `key`;
-    * `del(key)` - deletes the hash stored at `key`.
+    * `del(key)` - deletes the hash stored at the `key`.
 Does nothing if the `key` does not exist.

 ## Usage